 - If VLC is not required, then an uninstallation of VLC will resolve the issue.

-Our Outlook profile has not been configured correctly or we are having other issues related the administration of the Outlook exam (all version years, Console 8).
+Our Outlook profile has not been configured correctly or we are having other issues related the administration of the Outlook exam (all version years, Compass for Windows).

-We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for 2016): View the QRG.
+We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for 2016 or 365 and 2019): View the QRG.